mtnvencenzo/cezzis-com-cocktails-mcp/README.md

 - Programmatically query the cocktails database for recipes, ingredients, and suggestions.
 - Integrate cocktail search functionality into conversational or agent-based workflows, enabling richer and more interactive user experiences.

-This approach allows developers to build intelligent assistants or chatbots that can answer cocktail-related queries, recommend drinks, or help users explore new recipes, all powered by the cezzis.com cocktails API.
+This approach allows developers to build intelligent assistants or chatbots that can answer cocktail-related queries, recommend drinks, or help users explore new recipes, all powered by the cezzis.com cocktails API and its internall AI Search capabilities.

 ## Features ✨
 - MCP integration for LLMs and agents